Running out the clock: Australian rules football

+Rushed behinds

+Defending players can "rush" behinds, scoring a point against their team but maintaining possession.
+By consuming time in this way they may prevent their opponents from opportunities to score goals worth six points.

-It is also important to mention that Australian rules football has a scoring concept known as "rushing a behind".
-A rushed behind scores one point for the attacking team, but it also prevents the attacking team from scoring a goal, worth six points.
-As such, it is common for a defending player to deliberately concede a single point.
-However, while such a tactic was accepted in general play as being part of the game, the tactic was exploited to an extreme degree in two high-profile incidents during the 2008 AFL season to take valuable time off the clock and deny the trailing team any chance of winning.
+These were accepted in general play as being part of the game, however the tactic was exploited to an extreme degree in two high-profile incidents during the 2008 AFL season.
 In Round 16, Richmond's Joel Bowden rushed two behinds in a row while kicking in to use up time towards the end of their game against Essendon, reducing the margin from 6 points to 4 points but enabling Richmond to win the game.
-This tactic was exploited to an absurd degree in the 2008 AFL Grand Final, which saw Hawthorn rush a record 11 behinds against Geelong.
+More prominently the 2008 AFL Grand Final saw Hawthorn rush a record 11 behinds against Geelong.

-Since 2009, it has been illegal in AFL matches for a defender to deliberately concede a rushed behind when he is not under any pressure from the attacking team.
+These incidents prompted a rule change and, since 2009, it has been illegal in AFL matches for a defender to deliberately concede a rushed behind when he is not under any pressure from the attacking team.
 In the event that a defender does this, the umpire awards a free kick to the attacking team on the goal-line at the spot where the defender conceded the score.
 The defender may still deliberately concede a rushed behind if he is under pressure from an attacker.

+Baseball

+Baseball does not have a game clock, although some aspects of the game do have time limits, most notably the pitch clock adopted by Major League Baseball (MLB) starting with the 2023 season.
+Despite the absence of a game clock, stalling tactics have been used in baseball.
+In games that were played before the advent of stadium lighting or were subject to a relatively early curfew, losing teams would sometimes waste time in the hopes that darkness or curfew would come before the game was declared official—a baseball game scheduled for nine innings is not official until five innings have been completed, or 4 1/2 innings if the home team is winning.
+For most of baseball history, games ended before becoming official were re-played from the beginning at a later date, thus giving a losing team incentive to waste time under some circumstances.
+Such deliberate attempts to slow down play are subject to a forfeit being declared.
+The most recent major-league example occurred on July 18, 1954, when the St. Louis Cardinals were assessed a forfeit after wasting time while losing to the Philadelphia Phillies.